gronlund/au_ml18/week3/README.md

 There are not so many theoretical questions but some of them are very hard.
 So if time runs out ensure that you have read at least read all the exercises.

-Everyone should consider the first exercise which asks you to prepare a five minute exam on Linear Regression.
+Everyone should consider the first theory exercise which asks you to prepare a five minute exam on Linear Regression.

 Now get started with the exercises (download the notebooks to work with them).